StandartCoder/DiMoPa/README.md

 ```

 > ⚠️ **NOTE**: Coming Soon...
 Don't do it now...
-2. Just double-click the Start-File and the panel start...
-But now the bot isn't set up yet.
+2. Just double-click the start file and the panel start...
+But now the panel isn't set up yet.
 3. Once you launch it the first time you can setup the panel, and this is pretty easy!
 4. Start using DiscordModerationPanel!
 <br/>

 <!-- ROADMAP -->
 ## Roadmap

 <p align="center">